Erection problems (impotence) are very common, particularly in men over 40.

 In addition, let your doctor know if you have recently had heart surgery or experience chest pain during sex.
 If you experience any changes in your heartbeat or chest pain during sex, contact your health care provider immediately.

-As with all prescription medications, inform your doctor of any medical conditions manage you are using.
+As with all prescription medications, inform your doctor if you have or ever had heart, kidney, or liver disease.

 Cialis has been shown to cause some mild side effects.
 Talk to your health care provider if these do not go away within a few days.
 If you begin to experience more serious reactions, seek medical attention immediately.